andreiqvik/Flutter_SwiftUI_UIKit/README.md

 * SwiftUI (iOS)
 * UIKit (iOS)

 The code of the demo app is meant to accompany the ***"Comparing Apples to Oranges.
 (Battle of Flutter, SwiftUI and UIKit)"*** presentation at the GDG Helsinki meetup organized on 27.09.2022 at Qvik Oy.
+The slides can be seen [here](https://docs.google.com/presentation/d/1d013GgHntN2OLFrVkb3JzxOGkanuMyUAKSPcxVvwe64/edit#slide=id.gf3c71e86c4_0_0).

 ## Scope
 The apps' code contains various examples of patterns related to UI composition, dependency injection and state management specific to Flutter, SwiftUI and UIKit frameworks.
 Its purpose is to offer a base for comparing those frameworks.